 Keep something steady in your frame

-Another way to make fast-moving action footage feel a bit more stable to keep something not moving in the frame.
+Another way to make fast-moving action footage feels a bit more stable to keep something not moving in the frame.
 Our tip to do that is to mount the GoPro in a way where part of an important object stays in the same spot in the frame through the clips.

 For example, if you are mountain biking quickly down a hill, if you can mount the camera to the bike in a way where you will always see the handlebars or the front tire, the footage will feel more stable – even if it’s very bumpy.